 Lumi comes from the Finnish word for snow, but sounds like lumen, the Latin word for light.
 It also brings to mind Lucy and Luna, too.
 It’s almost completely unheard of in the US, but it seems like a promising possibility.
 After all, I assume the Finns know quite a lot about snow.

 Ever since a young Natalie Wood – born Natalia – became a household name in the 1950s, this name has been a favorite.
 It’s ranked in the US Top 100 since the 70s.
 It comes from the Latin phrase natale domini – Christmas Day.
 But I think that still makes it nicely wintry for a daughter born later in the season.

 Short, tailored, and sharp, Neve claims several possible origins.
 But in Portuguese it means snow, and Nevada comes from a Spanish phrase meaning snow-covered.
 This wintry Neve rhymes with Bev, as in actor Neve Campbell, while the Irish Niamh rhymes with Eve.

 Like Natalie, this name literally means Christmas.
 It’s a go-to middle name choice, and steadily popular as a girls’ given name in recent decades, too.
-Disney Plus recently gave us a Christmas movie starring Anna Kendrick called Noelle.
+Disney Plus introduced a Christmas movie starring Anna Kendrick called Noelle in 2019, making the connection even stronger.
 It makes for a warm and wintry choice.